Private Hire Operator's Licence

 Applicants are required to complete the online application form.
 You will need a credit/debit card to pay the application fee of £227.
 Once the application has been submitted, you will need to make an appointment to visit the City Offices to discuss your application with a Licensing Officer.

-All applicants will be required to provide identification to show their right to work in the UK.
-In some cases a person’s status will be verified with the Home Office.
+Applications can be made either by an individual or a registered company.
+All applicants will be required to provide identification to demonstrate their right to work in the UK, and in some cases a person’s status will be verified with the Home Office.
+When applying as a registered company, all officers of said company must provide identification to demonstrate their right to work in the UK.

 All applicants must also obtain a basic Disclosure and Barring Service Check from GOV.UK.
 If the applicant is already a licensed driver with Winchester City Council, then they will already have an enhanced DBS certificate and do not need to reapply.
 We recommend that all applicants sign up to the DBS Update Service upon receipt of their certificate.